What is the iAspire Programme?

 iAspire hourly cost £50+VAT. (minimum of two consecutive hours per week).

-Venue Hire: Where required this is charged at cost.
+Venue Hire: Where required this is charged at cost (although tuition can normally be arranged in a local library at no cost).

 How can I make a referral and what is the process?